yoni2k/data-science-car-prices-linear-regression-model/README.md

 # data-science-car-prices-linear-regression-model
 Model of Linear Regression for predicting car prices

 Based on exercise given as part of the Data Science bootcamp https://www.udemy.com/the-data-science-course-complete-data-science-bootcamp

+Before running, do `pip install -r requirements.txt`